wereii/jshp/README.md

 - [ ] Implement CLI
 - [ ] Implement `check_syntax` - checking the syntax of code fragments (`node --check` or directly with node:vm module)
   before startup
-- [ ] Better Node subprocess "management"
+- [ ] Better Node subprocess "management" - currently it spawns a new process for every \[.jshp\] request, instead have standby processes that are reused (N=`nproc` or something like that)

 #### Big If True